Scholarships for Hispanic Women — 30 Verified Awards & Deadlines

 September

-The Gates Scholarship (Pell-eligible, minority)
+The Gates Scholarship (Pell-eligible, minority students)

 ⏰ Deadline: September 15, 2025 for the Class of 2026 cohort.
+The 2026 cycle is closed.

 🔗 Apply/info: https://www.thegatesscholarship.org/scholarship

-Coca-Cola Scholars (HS seniors)
+Coca-Cola Scholars (high school seniors)

-💰 Amount: $20,000 (150 awards).
+💰 Amount: $20,000.

 🔗 Apply/info: https://www.coca-colascholarsfoundation.org/apply/